Frequently Asked Questions

 Is there any commitment with the membership?

 You are free to cancel your membership anytime.
-Once you register for a monthly or annual membership, it will auto-renew on either a monthly or annual basis depending on which membership you registered for.
+Once you register for a monthly membership, it will auto-renew on the same calendar day each month.

 How many dogs are in a group at one time?